Markov processes, polynomial martingales and orthogonal polynomials: Harnesses related classes of Markov processes

 Now let us analyze conditions for the process $\mathbf{X}$ to be a harness.
-This subclass of Markov processes has been introduced by Hammersley in \cite {Ham67}.
+This subclass of Markov processes has been introduced by Hammersley in \cite{Ham67}.
 Some basic properties of them under additional simplifying assumptions were discussed in e.g. \cite{BryMaWe07}, \cite{SzablPoly}.
+In both papers it was assumed that the family of martingales $\left\{ M_{n}\right\} $ constitutes also a family of orthogonal polynomials.
+Below we do not assume this.
+We start only with the assumption that an analyzed process is a MPR-process.

 Recall that a stochastic process is a harness iff